 Let’s talk about your situation

 We know you have questions.
 We’re here to answer them – and help you arrive at a plan that makes sense for you and your loved ones.
-We welcome you to contact us either by phone (413) 584-1060 or (413) 582-6477 (for referrals), or by EMAIL.
+We welcome you to contact us by phone at (413) 584-1060 or (413) 582-6477 (for referrals).
 You may want to make an appointment to meet with us for a personal consultation.
 We look forward to talking with you.

 A history of support